sarajamal57/deepnets_vs/README.md

 By Jamal & Bloom (2020)

-This code is associated to the publication Jamal & Bloom (2020) for neural network architectures for variables stars classification.
+This code is associated to the publication Jamal & Bloom (2020) on neural network architectures for variables stars classification.
-The code provides architectures for _direct classifiers_, _autoencoders_ and _composite networks_ of variants of layer types: RNN (Recurrent Neural Networks), tCNN (temporal Convolutional Neural Networks) and dTCN (dilated Temporal Convolutional Networks).
+The code provides architectures for _direct classifiers_, _autoencoders_ and _composite networks_ with variants of layer types: RNN (Recurrent Neural Networks), tCNN (temporal Convolutional Neural Networks) and dTCN (dilated Temporal Convolutional Networks).

-The paper focused on applications of _direct classifiers_ and _composite networks_ trained on fixed-length data (batch-mode).
+The paper focuses on applications of _direct classifiers_ and _composite networks_ trained on fixed-length data (batch-mode).
-In our design, _autoencoders_ and _composite networks_ require fixed-size inputs to comply with the implementation specifications of the decoder module.
+In our design, _autoencoders_ and _composite networks_ require fixed-size inputs to comply with implementation specifications of the decoder module.
-The network labeled as _direct classifiers_ can process fixed-size data in a batch mode as well as a list of observables with different lengths using generator functions.
-The generator functions are also provided in this code.
+The network identified as _direct classifiers_ can process fixed-size data in a batch mode, as well as a list of observables with different lengths using generator functions.
+The generator functions are provided in this code.

-Notebooks for users are made available to download the data from the public MACHO VS database, run examples of preprocessing functions and train networks.
+Notebooks, directed for users, are made available to (1) download the data from the public MACHO VS database, (2) run examples of preprocessing functions and (3) train networks.
-The latter requires preprocessed data of the 17603 MACHO VS, made available in a Zenodo repository (doi:10.5281/zenodo.3908783).
+The latter task requires to load the preprocessed data of the MACHO variable stars database used in the paper (17603 objects in total) that is made available in a Zenodo repository (doi:10.5281/zenodo.3908783).

 For batch computation on terminal, shell scripts are provided in progs/.